Markbkiunga/Week-1-Code-Challenge-Toy-Problems/README.md

 It then adds an NSSF tier 1 deduction of 420 to the total deductions and logs the output to the console.
 The Net Salary is then calculated as the difference of the gross salary and the the total deductions and the result is logged to the console.

-One should input the basic salary and the benefits in the "basicSalary" and "benefits" variables at the top of the code respectively and then run the program by typing "node net-salary-calculator.js" into the terminal then press Enter(Windows)/Return(Mac).